1. Introduction and Naming

 Despite being a commercial work site for 48 years, the heritage integrity of the building is largely intact.

 Now turn your attention back to the Park side of the road.
-On the side of Strangways Terrace, on the edge of the golf course, you will see white cedar trees here, along with several very large specimens of Aleppo pines along with a couple of white cedar trees.
+On the side of Strangways Terrace, on the edge of the golf course, you will see several very large specimens of Aleppo pines, along with some white cedar trees (Melia azedarach).
 White cedars are also known as a “chinaberry” or “syringa berrytree” or “bead tree”.
 There are many of these trees in other parts of your Adelaide Park Lands, especially in Rundle Park/ Kadlitpina (Park 13) where they line both sides of the pedestrian pathways.

 Further away to the south you can see a golf driving range.